jhuckaby/Cronicle/README.md

 | `job_memory_max` | The default maximum memory limit for each job (can also be customized per event and per category). |
 | `http_port` | The web server port number for the user interface.
 Defaults to 3012. |

 Now then, the only other decision you have to make is what to use as a storage back-end.
 Cronicle can use local disk (easiest setup), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) or [Amazon S3](https://aws.amazon.com/s3/).
-For single server installations, or even single master with multiple slaves, local disk is probably just fine, and this is the default setting.
-But if you want to run a true multi-server cluster with automatic master failover, please see [Multi-Server Cluster](#multi-server-cluster) for details.
+For single server installations, or even single primary with multiple workers, local disk is probably just fine, and this is the default setting.
+But if you want to run a true multi-server cluster with automatic primary failover, please see [Multi-Server Cluster](#multi-server-cluster) for details.

 With that out of the way, run the following script to initialize the storage system.
-You only need to do this once, *and only on the master server*.
-Do not run this on any slave servers:
+You only need to do this once, *and only on the primary server*.
+Do not run this on any worker servers:

 ```
 /opt/cronicle/bin/control.sh setup